frankie-2nfro-com/Data-Collection-Pipeline/README.md

 Get all html source files in the local repository

 #### Transform
-Parse local source files and get need information to local database or files
+Parse local source files and get needed information to local database or files

 #### Load
 Load local dataset to the central database with all history data